TomHuangYiDa/PySyft/docs/permissions.md

 ## Aliases (future)

 Currently not supported: we are planning to add aliases like `creator` which implies `read+create` and `updater` which implies `read+write`.

-## Terminal permissions (future)

-Currently not supported: we are planning to add a `terminal` boolean value that indicates that permissions cannot be changed for a particular path.